Everything You Need to Know About Cervical Cancer – Symptoms, Risk Factors and More

 Risk Factors

 No one knows exactly what causes cervical cancer.
 However, one of the main risk factors for this disease is human papillomavirus (HPV).
-According to the Centers for Disease Control and Prevention (CDC), HPV is the most commonly sexually transmitted infection (STI) in the United States.
+According to the Centers for Disease Control and Prevention (CDC), HPV is the most common sexually transmitted infection (STI) in the United States.
 Additionally, a diagnosis of another STI, such as chlamydia, gonorrhea, syphilis, or HIV, increases your risk for HPV.
 There are more than 100 types of HPV, of which approximately 13 types have the potential to cause cervical cancer.

 Although HPV may cause genital warts, it should be noted that they are very common.
 Most people with this diagnosis do not go on to develop cervical cancer, especially with the availability of HPV vaccines today.